That Enigmatic Place Called Los Altos De Jalisco

 According to this bichromatic understanding of "us vs them", "they" barely showed up at other places and if they did, they didn't like them enough to stay there (except, of course, the English-speaking countries overseas), because they have been always busy at home thinking about how to lift the rest of the world out of poverty with the wonders of capitalism, or some such nonsense.
 It is non-white people who want to migrate to their countries (probably ruining them in the process), it's not supposed to be the other way around (unless it's maybe fleeing nazis or religious minorities like the Jews or the Amish).

-Yes, ladies and gentlemen, the Reconquista was the brainchild of Iberia's Germanic kingdoms, the Spanish royalty at the time of the conquest of America was mostly Dutch14 (they are French Bourbons nowadays), and the descendants of the ancient Swedish are spread all over Latin America, where not only everyone under the sun will be equal, but everyone becomes equal under the sun and plastic melts.
+Yes, ladies and gentlemen, the Reconquista was the brainchild of Iberia's Germanic kingdoms, the Spanish royalty at the time of the conquest of America was mostly Dutch14 (they are French Bourbons nowadays), and the descendants of the Celts, Greeks, Carthaginians, Romans, Jews, Arabs, Berebers, Filipinos, Chinese, Native Americans and ancient Swedish are spread all over Latin America, where not only everyone under the sun will be equal, but everyone becomes equal under the sun and plastic melts.

 A myriad of problems face the Latin America-Caribbean region, but there are a few things it got essentially right from the very beginning.
 From slave-born Toussaint Louverture in Haiti, to well-off European Simón Bolivar in New Granada, Miguel Hidalgo in New Spain and José de San Martín in Peru-Chile-Argentina, to European-American Morelos and African-American President Vicente Guerrero also in New Spain: all of the major founding fathers in the region waged war under the banner of abolishing slavery and racial discrimination.
 This legacy is simply testament to the inherently diverse composition of a society that learned to look in the mirror from the very moment of emancipation.